anywhichway/watchlight/README.md

 then used as the input argument to the first `action`, i.e. `then` statement.

 If you need to get hold of the reactive assertion(s), add a `onassert` to the rule `options`.
+The function signature with get a `RectorEvent` of the form `{ type:string, source:Rule, target:object|ReactiveObject }`.

+The `target` will be a reactive data `Proxy`, i.e. a `ReactiveObject`, if its constructor was made reactive.
+Otherwise, `target` it will be a plain JavaScript instance prior to insertion into working memory.

-The function signature is the same as all event listeners.
-If the listener will be invoked asynchronously, so `preventDefault()` is unlikely to have an impact.
+The listener will be invoked asynchronously, so `preventDefault()` is unlikely to have an impact.
 Allowing synchronous calls and event cancellation in this situation can produce hard to debug code.

-Returns: Reactive `Proxy` for `condition`.
+Returns: Reactive `Proxy` for `condition`, i.e. a `Rule`.

 ```javascript
 whilst(